A steakhouse is a perfect way to indulge in a fancy night out on the town, either for a celebration or simply to treat yourself.

 - Address: 18380 W Capitol Dr, Brookfield

 3. Five O’clock Steakhouse

 The porterhouse is their specialty, though the bacon-wrapped filets and the hickory-smoked baby back ribs have also gotten rave reviews.
-Medium rare is recommended but you can choose from three other cook styles, though well done is not on the table.
-The craft beer selection is super impressive with plenty of locally brewed drafts to try.
+Medium rare is recommended, but you can choose from three other cook styles, though well done is not on the table.

 - Address: 2416 W State St, Milwaukee

 The Packinghouse is a family-owned eatery with a from-scratch kitchen.
 It is a real Southside local favorite.
 They’re open for lunch and dinner and use only the finest ingredients to craft each dish.

 The space has a more mellow and fun-spirited flare than some other stuffy steakhouses.
 It is not your fancy steakhouse place.

 The Famous Onion Shreds Basket is the most enticing appetizer, and some popular mains are the Beef Wellington, Garlic Stuffed Filet, and the Market Twin Tails.

 Everything is very customizable, with toppings to add from the garden, the sea, or handmade sauces.
 They have an extensive menu.
 There’s always at least one vegetarian course and plenty of gluten-free plates.

 Mo’s first opened in 1999 and has become renowned as one of the most romantic restaurants in Milwaukee.
 It boasts a sophisticated and luxurious ambiance.